Eating Like the Ancestors | An Experiment in Irish Iron-Age Cuisine

 Fresh butter was highly prized by the ancestors, but as they had no fridges to keep it in, they preserved it with salt.
 Huge caches of butter have been found buried in bogs in Ireland, leading to the belief that perhaps it was a means of preserving or flavouring the butter.
 In my humble opinion, it is neither; I believe, since it was such a highly prized food-stuff, that the bog-butter was placed there as a votive offering, along with all the other things that have been found in bogs.

 I made two types of bread.
 In Iron-Age times, there were no ovens.
 Bread was made by shaping small balls of dough into rounds and baking them on a stone, or later on, an iron griddle pan placed in the flames of the hearth fire until it was hot enough.
-There was no rising agent, although I did find a recipe for creating one from fermenting flour and water over the course of a week, but decided to give this process a miss!
-Perhaps another time…
+There was no rising agent, although I did find a recipe for creating one from fermenting flour and water over the course of a week, I guess a bit like sourdough, but decided that was a bit adventurous for my first experiment.

 How to make Griddle Cakes.